[LUM#22] Toward Better-Protected Data

-While data is the raw material of artificial intelligence, it can sometimes be particularly sensitive, especially in the healthcare sector.
-How can AI, confidentiality, and sovereignty be reconciled?
-For Aurélien Bellet, a researcher at the Desbrest Institute of Epidemiology and Public Health1, the solution lies in federated learning.
+While data is the raw material of artificial intelligence, it is sometimes particularly sensitive, especially in the healthcare sector.
+How can we reconcile AI, privacy, and sovereignty?
+According to Aurélien Bellet, a researcher at the Desbrest Institute of Epidemiology and Public Health1, the solution lies in particular in federated learning.

-In order to include a large number of patients in clinical studies and thus make them more meaningful, research uses multicenter studies.
-This means that several hospitals or clinics are involved at the same time, sometimes even in several different countries.
-Advantage: this method allows for large-scale studies to be conducted on patients from a variety of social and geographical backgrounds.
+To include a large number of patients in clinical trials and thereby make them more meaningful, researchers rely on multicenter studies.
+This means that these studies involve multiple hospitals or clinics at the same time, sometimes even across several different countries.
+Advantage: this approach allows for large-scale studies involving patients from diverse social and geographic backgrounds.

-This type of organization also has a drawback: multicenter studies require health data from several institutions to be pooled on a single server, "which makes it impossible to maintain control over the data and could also jeopardize its confidentiality," explains Aurélien Bellet, a researcher at IDESP.
+This approach also has a drawback: multicenter studies require health data from multiple institutions to be consolidated on a single server, “which makes it impossible to maintain control over the data and could also jeopardize its confidentiality,” explains Aurélien Bellet, a researcher at Idesp.
 How can medical research implement these collaborations while reducing the risk of sensitive information being disclosed?
-One solution is to share... without sharing.
-This is known as federated learning.
-"It allows data from each institution to be processed on site, without having to exchange, transfer, or transmit it, " explains the federated learning specialist.
+One solution is to share… without sharing.
+This is federated learning.
+“It allows data from each institution to be processed on-site, without having to exchange, transfer, or transmit it, explains the federated learning specialist.

-To meet this challenge, researchers are creating learning algorithms capable of operating using locally stored data rather than data centralized on a server, as is the case with conventional machine learning methods.
-"It is then the intermediate results of this learning that are exchanged as and when required, rather than the data itself.
-This allows us to alternate between local learning and aggregation of results," explains Aurélien Bellet, who collaborates with university hospitals in Lille, Caen, Amiens, and Rouen, among others.
+To meet this challenge, researchers are developing machine learning algorithms capable of operating using data stored locally rather than centralized on a server, as is the case with conventional machine learning methods.
+“It is the intermediate results of this learning process that are exchanged as the process unfolds, rather than the data itself.
+We thus alternate between local learning and aggregating the results,” explains Aurélien Bellet, who collaborates with university hospitals in Lille, Caen, Amiens, and Rouen, among others.

 Democratization